 Mainsheet control lines are brought aft, close to transom.
 Foresheets are directed to their travellers and winches on the Cockpit coamings.
 The Main & Genoa combined area is approx. 410 sq.ft. (approx. 40 sq.mtrs).

-Opposite the Galley, a deck-head hatch has a section which opens providing a good all-round vision.
-(The helmsman can stand, enjoying complete 360deg visiion).
+Opposite the Galley, a deck-head hatch opens, offering a 360deg vision.
 A 'fridge' is located within the supporting structure.
 Opposite is the GALLEY set in a timber structure with drawers and cupboards below.
 The work-top has a stainless steel sink and drainer, with a conventional cold water supply from the craft's water tank.
 (Cleaned and sterilised in 2010).
 A 2-burner gas hob, is also set within the purpose built steel tray.
 Supporting wooden structure offers stowage drawers for cleaning material, etc. beyond - under the side decks .
 The Cockpit seats to Port & Starboard each have stowage spaces under, including the Galley's gas cylinder, secured in a purpose-made GRP box and cover.
-The GRP box includes an evacuation vent, passing through the hull to atmosphere. .
+The GRP box includes an evacuation vent, passing through the hull to atmosphere.
 'Easy-clean' made-to-fit vinyl upholstery cushions provide comfortable seating.
 The cushions were new in April 2011.
 Wet-weather gear can also be stowed under the seating without going into the accommodation areas.
 A folding table is cleverly stowed under the aft deck.
-In 'fit-together' sections, it extends virtually to the Galley, making it possible to offer seating and eating - for up to 6-8 persons - three or four persons each side) The Galley has a 'fridge/cold-box' within the structure of the raised helm seat opposite, providing 360deg visibility.
+In 'fit-together' sections, it extends virtually to the Galley, making it possible to offer seating and eating - for up to 6-8 persons - three or four persons each side.
+The Galley has a 'fridge/cold-box' within the structure of the raised helm seat opposite, providing 360deg visibility.

 Forward, the door in the bulkhead - adjacent to both the raised helm and the Galley - has a lock fitted, providing a degree of security when the craft is either ashore or afloat.
 Ahead, to Port, is the Heads compartment with solid wooden door.
 Opposite a hanging locker is provided.
 Going forward leads to the MAIN CABIN with bench seating/single berths to Port and Starboard.
-Both have fitted cushions. which - when removed - have further stowage spaces accessed by flush fitting 'lift off' tops to the lockers are also offered under the seats.
-On the centre-line a 'fixed' table - with 'drop-down' sections - provide ease of moving fore and aft., as well as making - when raised - a generously-sized table.
+Both have fitted cushions. which - when removed - offer further stowage spaces accessed by flush-fitting 'lift off' tops to the lockers - also offered under the seats.
+On the centre-line a 'fixed' table - with 'drop-down' sections - provides ease of moving fore and aft., as well as making - when raised - a generously-sized table.
 Above, a glazed 'hatch' is fitted in the deck-head - providing both light and ventilation.
 The style is characteristic of a practical design with hinged sections which open for light and ventilation.
 Ahead is the FORE CABIN which, offers a double berth - with stowage spaces under - and a narrow shelf around the cabin.
 Fabric lining to cabin sides; pvc head-lining; stowage under berths and hatches to spaces forward, providing ventilation & emergency escape, if and when necessary.
-Over-all, the accommodation provides both useful stowage spaces, as well as a practical centre-line table, day-light through the deck-head opening hatch as well as useful stowage spaces.
-Further, a door leads directly into the Fore-cabin which has
+Over-all, the accommodation provides both useful stowage spaces, as well as a practical centre-line table.
+With day-light through the deck-head and the opening hatch, full use of this accommodatin can be enjoyed

 The craft has 2 x Brittany Kedge anchors - with chain and warp stowed in the fore-deck locker.
 Mooring lines, fenders & boat-hook are included.
 Pulpit and Pushpit fittings are in stainless steel, fitted fore and aft with matching stanchions on side decks to 'carry' stainless steel wire hand-rail.